ivaylo-botusharov/UsaCensus/README.md

 12. Create mapping from Demographics model to DemographicsViewModel (no id field)

+13. Demographics Repository - BulkInsertAsync() use transaction

+14. Add database schema - constraints: stateName - unique, stateName - string, stateName - max chars 100; population - zero or positive integer

-13. Remove not used methods from DemographicsRepository
+14. Remove not used methods from DemographicsRepository

 ---